Before you buy, FAQ

-Singing Crane straps are made from recycled, vintage obi (kimono sash) fabric, so there are sometimes loose threads, blemishes or small imperfections.
+Singing Crane straps are made from recycled, silk obi (kimono sash) fabric, so there are sometimes loose threads, blemishes or small imperfections.
 We try to show the straps as accurately as we can in the pictures, so please check them closely - remember, every strap is unique - any blemishes are part of the recycled nature of the straps and are there by design.
 They won't affect performance in any way, but if it bothers you, please don't buy one.

 This strap has a brass buckle so please make sure to take care when you are returning the guitar to its case or placing the guitar and strap on a stand.

 Singing Crane are not responsible for any damage occurring during the use of our straps.

 We also recommend you ensure the strap is securely fastened with appropriate strap locks to ensure your guitar is always safe.

 - Our guitar strap size is approximately 150cm to 155cm long maximum.

 The shortest length is approximately 90cm.
 And 5cm width.